Hanif Hamir: International career

 Hanif was selected and started the friendly match away against Laos on 27 March 2022 which ended in a 3–2 loss.
 Later in the year, he was retained for a tri-nation tournament in late September involving the Maldives and Laos and played in both fixtures.
 That December, he was selected for the Brunei squad for the 2022 AFF MItsubishi Electric Cup in their second ever appearance at the level since 1996.
 He was brought in as an early substitute against Thailand in a 0–5 defeat in the first group game.
 He then started the third game against Indonesia where he suffered an injury early in the game and was taken off.

+Hanif was selected for the Brunei national team at the 2026 World Cup qualifying matches against Indonesia held in October 2023 over two legs.
+He played the full 180 minutes in a 0–12 aggregate loss to their Southeast Asian compatriots.

+Hanif was fielded by caretaker head coach Rui Capela for two friendlies against Sri Lanka in June 2024.
+That following October, he was selected for the 2024 ASEAN Championship qualification two-legged affair against Timor-Leste, and made a second-half appearance in the second leg that finished 0–0.

+On 25 March 2025, Hanif was deployed by new national team tactician Fabio Maciel to start the first group game of the 2027 AFC Asian Cup qualification against Lebanon in Qatar.
+The Wasps were defeated 5–0.
+After a 1–0 friendly defeat on 5 June to Sri Lanka away in Bangkok where he was utilised as a substitute, Maciel reinstated him in central defence and gave him the armband for the second Asian Cup qualifying group game at home against Bhutan and this time the Wasps came out as 2–1 victors.
+Hanif was kept in the backline against Yemen in the two games that were for the Asian Cup qualification in October 2025, but a poor showing by the Wasps resulted in two defeats home and away.